Channels Overview

 How To Set Them Up

 Open Channels from the System section of the app sidebar.
-Configure one channel at a time, test the connection when the UI offers a test action, and connect each channel to the projects where it should be allowed to create or monitor work.
+Configure one channel at a time, test the connection when the UI offers a test action, add authorized identities, and select the project where incoming work should continue.

 Shared Concepts